Katarzyna Nowak

 Katarzyna Nowak (born 13 January 1969) is a former Polish professional tennis player.

-She is the first Polish female tennis player in Open Era who reached Top 50 on the WTA ranking.
-Her highest career singles ranking is world No. 47 achieved in September 1995.
-She has been playing on the tour from 1988 to the end of 1998.

-She has also been the first female Polish tennis player to represent her country at the Olympics Games when she took part in the 1992 Barcelona Olympics Games.
+She is the first Polish female tennis player in Open Era to reach the Top 50 on the WTA ranking.
+Her highest career singles ranking is world No. 47, which she achieved in September 1995.
+She is also the first Polish female tennis player, who represented her country at the Olympics (1992 Barcelona Olympics).